EtchedPixels/FUZIX/docs/DiskFormats.md

   9 sectors per track, 512 bytes/sector, skewed at format time.
   (Amstrad format).

-Flippable media can either me treated as one file system (only readable properly on a double sided drive), or two.
+Flippable media can either be treated as one file system (only readable properly on a double sided drive), or two.
 Double step may be needed

 ## General Rules